edgelesssys/emojivoto/README.md

 A microservice application that allows users to vote for their favorite emoji, and tracks votes received on a leaderboard.
 May the best emoji win.
-The application is a fork of [linkerd's emojivoto](https://github.com/BuoyantIO/emojivoto) refactored as a confidential computing application.
+The application is a fork of [Linkerd's emojivoto](https://github.com/BuoyantIO/emojivoto) refactored as a confidential computing application.

 The application is composed of the following 3 services: